Kloudless/kloudless-java/README.md

 You will need to take the response from the 2nd leg after the user is redirected and call this helper method in the Java SDK to obtain an access token.
 This access token will use the Bearer Token Authentication.
-See the documentation [here](https://developers.kloudless.com/docs/v1/authentication#header-authorization-code-grant-flow-1).
+Additional documentation available [here](https://developers.kloudless.com/docs/v1/authentication#header-authorization-code-grant-flow-1).

-1. State : Obtained from the user after redirecting
+1. State: Obtained from the user after redirecting
 2. Code: Obtained from the user after redirecting
 3. Redirect URI: The Redirect URI specified in the First Leg
 4. Client ID: App ID in First Leg